 Image credit: Lee Anne White

-In this workshop, we’ll explore the concept of landscape and look at what gives a geographic location a unique sense of place.
-We’ll photograph not only the natural landscape but also designed and built environments that reflect the relationship between humans and the land over time.
-We’ll explore the rocky shorelines, estuaries, woodlands, and harbors of Coastal Maine, as well as cultural and historic sites.
-Some days we’ll go on extended field trips to explore a specific region.
-On other days, we’ll work closer to Rockport, with time in the classroom for lessons, discussions, and image reviews.
+In this workshop, Midcoast Maine will serve as our classroom as we look at what gives a geographic location a unique sense of place.
+We’ll photograph not only the landscape but also designed and built environments that reflect the relationship between humans and the land over time.
+We’ll explore habitats such as the rocky shoreline, meadows, estuaries, and woodlands, as well as working harbors, towns, and historic sites.
+Some days we’ll go on extended field trips.
+On other days, we’ll work closer to Rockport, with time for lessons, discussions, and image reviews.
+Expect packed days and plan to head out early for several sunrise sessions during the week.

 Former student: Abby Raeder, My Adagio, 2021.